Bug #197

 _If *stringp is NULL, the strsep() function returns NULL and does nothing else.
 Otherwise, this function finds the first token in the string *stringp, where tokens are delimited by symbols in the string delim.
 This token is terminated with a

-#5 Updated by Yoann VANDOORSELAERE over 16 years ago
+#5 Updated by Yoann VANDOORSELAERE about 17 years ago

 (In r8813) Prevent NULL pointer dereference if no permission is specified after the permission type.
 Fix #197.

-#6 Updated by Yoann VANDOORSELAERE over 14 years ago
+#6 Updated by Yoann VANDOORSELAERE almost 15 years ago